thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 ## Import the required libraries

-Navigate to the `PizzaWorkflow` folder and run the command below in a terminal:
+Navigate to the `challenge-4/PizzaWorkflow` folder and run the command below in a terminal:

 ```bash
 dotnet add package Dapr.Workflow